mte-iisc/materials-iisc/_pages/research-facilities.md

 <u>Booking Details</u>

 Booking is not required for the department users.
-After working hours and holidays users should sign the register in the department office to collect the keys (must be returned after use) and outside users must take prior permission from the Chairman and faculty in-charge Prof. Subodh Kumar.
+After working hours and holidays users should sign the register in the department office to collect the keys (must be returned after use) and outside users must take prior permission from the Chairman and faculty in-charge
+Prof. Subodh Kumar (skumar@iisc.ac.in)
+Prof. S.Karthikeyan (karthik@iisc.ac.in)
+Dr. P.Padaikathan (padai@iisc.ac.in)

 ### Scanning electron microscope
 <u>ESEM Quanta 200, FEI</u><br>